alberth8/PairingService/dockerInstructions.md

 ## What to watch out for

 1. I used DigitalOcean, but the process for AWS should be very similar.
 I encountered several problems, such as pandas not downloading or installing properly.
 It turns out my DigitalOcean droplet was too small.
 So I upgraded to the $40/month plan and it solved this problem.
-2. If you're like me and not familiar with managing packages in Python, it's best to just use anacondas (even the pandas installation guide recommends this).
-Had someone told me about this sooner, the process of getting my app on Docker would have been *much* smoother.
-Below, I just copy and pasted [continuumio's anaconda3 Dockerfile](https://hub.docker.com/r/continuumio/anaconda3/~/dockerfile/) and added a few other commands to get my app installed.
+2. If you're not familiar with managing packages in Python, it's best to just use anacondas (even the pandas installation guide recommends this).
+Details on this below.
-3. For me, version 1 of docker-compose worked.
-But it's only supported up to 1.6x and it's going to be deprecated for future releases of Compose, so you'll probably want to use [version 2](https://docs.docker.com/compose/compose-file/#/version-2) format.
+3. As of this writing version 1 of docker-compose still works.
+However, it's only supported up to 1.6x and it's going to be deprecated for future releases of Compose, so you'll probably want to use [version 2](https://docs.docker.com/compose/compose-file/#/version-2) format.
 The translation is pretty straight forward.

 ## Step 1: Create your Dockerfile

-Because I'm using the anaconda3 docker image, I don't need a `requirements.txt`, it's all taken care of for me.
-This is from their docker image.
-What's below might not be up to date, so copy the equivalent parts from their most recent [Dockerfile](https://hub.docker.com/r/continuumio/anaconda3/~/dockerfile/).
+Using the anaconda3 docker image means you won't need a `requirements.txt`.
+The snippet below is not up to date, so be sure to take the corresponding relevant parts from their most recent  [Dockerfile](https://hub.docker.com/r/continuumio/anaconda3/~/dockerfile/).

     FROM debian:8.5
     MAINTAINER Kamil Kwiek <kamil.kwiek@continuum.io>